 Our 2019 AAAP Founders’ Award recipient is Dr. Laurence Westreich.
-His keynote presentation will take place on Friday, December 6, 2019 at 8:00 am.
+His keynote presentation took place on Friday, December 6, 2019 at 8:00 am.
 This award is given in recognition of his steadfast support of education, treatment and policies supporting those with substance use disorders and co-occurring mental disorders.
 His passion, relentless championing, and fearless advocacy for equity in the prevention, treatment and commitment of care has had far-reaching benefit for patients, their families and communities across the nation.

 About Dr. Westreich